wardp2/ConvenienceStoreAppConsole/README.md

 # ConvenienceStoreAppConsole
-App to order from a convenience store
+App to order from a convenience store using C#, if loops, and switch statements.